-Balloon Sign means any inflatable device, used or employed as a sign that is anchored to the ground
+Balloon Sign means any inflatable device, used or employed as a sign that is anchored to the ground or to a building.

-Billboard means a large freestanding structure to provide a medium for advertising where the copy can be periodically replaced and is a sign greater than 3.0 m (32.3 sq. ft.) that may or may not contain advertising related to the development within the parcel upon which the billboard sign is located.
+Billboard means a large freestanding structure to provide a medium for advertising where the copy can be periodically replaced and is a sign greater than 3.0 m2 (32.3 sq. ft.) that may or may not contain advertising related to the development within the parcel upon which the billboard sign is located.
 This does not include an identification sign.